gajjartejas/pi-wish/README.md

 1. Code cleanup.
 2. Better error handling.
-3. Random delay for wish.
-4. Send message if unable to write on timeline.
-5. Particular wish message for particular profile id.
-6. Particular wish message for particular profile id.
-7. Friend/Unfriend tracker.
+3. Friend/Unfriend tracker.
-8. Send birthday message if not able to post on timeline.
+4. Send birthday message if not able to post on timeline.
+5. On/off telegram message flag.